vhbagci/AWS-CSA-2019-study-notes/Exam Readiness/README.md

 * IAM Roles are easier and safer than keys and passwords.
 * Monitor metrics across the system.
-* Automate responses to metrics where appropriate
+* Automate responses to metrics where appropriate.
-* Provide alerts for anomalous conditions
+* Provide alerts for anomalous conditions.